pyk595/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing data files
+    1. Remove addressbook.json and the data directory
     1. Run the jar file

         Expected: The application will automatically generate a data directory and populate addressbook.json with sample data.

 1. Dealing with corrupted data files
+    1. Remove some lines from addressbook.json
     1. Run the jar file

         Expected: The application will make a copy of the current addressbook.json in backup.json and continue running with an empty addressbook.json.
 If changes are made, addressbook.json will be overwritten.